tlorans/ClimateRisks/docs/source/lowcarbonstrategy.md

 ## Low-Carbon Strategy

-As a first climate risks hedging strategy, we propose to follow Andersson et al. (2016) {cite:p}`andersson2016hedging` and Roncalli (2023), with a simple low-carbon index strategy.
+As a first climate risks integration strategy, we propose to follow Andersson et al. (2016) {cite:p}`andersson2016hedging` and Roncalli (2023), with a simple low-carbon index strategy.

 The strategy consists in (i) reducing the weighted-average carbon intensity (WACI of the portoflio) while (ii) minimizing the tracking error relative to a benchmark.